ammod-ubn/ammod-portal-interface/README.md

-# AMMOD Interface
+# AMMOD Portal Interface

-This is the interface of AMMOD Module 2.3 to the AMMOD API.
+This is the interface of AMMOD Module 2.3 to the AMMOD Portal API.
 This document serves as high-level documentation of this interface.
 Low-level documentation can be found in the respective source files.
 The goals of this interface is to:

-* upload raw data files from the sensor to the AMMOD API
+* upload raw data files from the sensor to the AMMOD Portal API
 * process the raw data into higher-level information
 * be as generic, extensible and maintainable as possible